-- 8.1 Monitoring will be performed by staff representing each partner landlord that forms a part of the Monmouthshire Homesearch Register via the Operational Subgroup. - 8.2 We will monitor the number of bypasses, any deviation from this document, the reasons for bypassing and any appeals and their outcome.
+8.1 Monitoring will be performed by staff representing each partner landlord that forms a part of the Homesearch Partnership.

+8.2 We will monitor the number of bypasses, any deviation from this document, the reasons for bypassing and any appeals and their outcome.

-Review
+9. Review

 9.1 This document will be reviewed every three years, or earlier if required in light of changes in the law or good practice guidance.
 Appendix 3 - Suspensions and Demotions Policy and Procedure